 As Christmas is just around the corner, why not gift someone you love with a screen printed t-shirt or sweater you have made!

-Some inspiration for a sweater logo design using our suede puff ink:
+Some design inspiration using our suede puff ink:

 Make it extra special, and add some festive sparkle to your design with SFXC Glitter Base screen printing ink!

 For even more ideas, check our Christmas board on our Pinterest page!

 So, that’s a quick run-down on screen printing!
 We’d love if you’d share with us:

 What item you’re excited to screen print onto...

 What SFXC product you’re most interested in using...

 If you’re an already accomplished screen-printer, what is your favourite product or material to use?

 Any tips can you share with others in the comments?